aerospike/aerospike-client-python/doc/query.rst

              ``AEROSPIKE_ERR_TIMEOUT``.
 If ``total_timeout`` is ``0``, there will be no total time limit.
             |
             | Default: ``0``
+        * **compress** (:class:`bool`)
+            | Compress client requests and server responses.
+            |
+            | Use zlib compression on write or batch read commands when the command buffer size is greater than 128 bytes.
+In addition, tell the server to compress it's response on read commands.
+The server response compression threshold is also 128 bytes.
+            |
+            | This option will increase cpu and memory usage (for extra compressed buffers), but decrease the size of data sent over the network.
+            |
+            | Default: ``False``
         * **deserialize** :class:`bool`
             | Should raw bytes representing a list or map be deserialized to a list or dictionary.
             | Set to `False` for backup programs that just need access to raw bytes.